mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/Linode_Upgrade_Precise_To_Xenial.md

 Our Leeory fork lives at https://github.com/rosswhitfield/leeroy.

-The current configuration will need to be backed up and transferred to the new instance.
+The whole leeroy home directory can be copied to the new instance.
+There is also a cron config for the leeroy user that will need to be copied.

 ### Forums